gaffling/PHP-Simple-Color-Thief/README.md

 ## Requirements

-The only thin you need:
+The only things you need:

 ```sh
 PHP